 In Rotterdam’s port complex, the port (or first) section of the Betuwe Route is to be redirected.
-The new route, the Theemswegtracé, will be completed in about 2021 and will provide a solution to the problems associated with the Calandbrug near Rozenburg.
+The new route, the Theemswegtracé, will be completed in november 2021 and will provide a solution to the problems associated with the Calandbrug near Rozenburg.

 Problems with rail transport